Heatblur-Simulations/f-4e-manual/src/systems/hydraulics.md

 # Hydraulics

-The hydraulic power system of the F-4E consists of three closed hydraulic
+The hydraulic power system of the F-4E consists of three, completely independent, closed hydraulic systems:

-systems: Power Control System 1 (PC-1), Power Control System 2 (PC-2), and the
+* Power Control System 1 (PC-1)
+* Power Control System 2 (PC-2)
+* Utility System

+The systems have an operating pressure of approximately 3000 psi and are pressurized any time the engines are running.

-Utility System.
-Each aileron, spoiler, and stabilators have two hydraulic actuators.
+Ailerons, spoilers, and the stabilator have two hydraulic actuators.
 The PC systems are the primary hydraulic delivery to the flight control systems, with PC-1 powering the left side of the aircraft, and PC-2 powering the right; these actuate one of the two actuators on each flight control surface.

+The Utility System supplies hydraulic pressure to all aircraft systems except the stabilator actuator.
-The Utility System drives the second actuator on the flight control surfaces, acting as both a power assist and backup.
-Control is retained in the event of a failure of one PC or the Utility System.
-One exclusion to this is the stabilators - rather than using the Utility System as the secondary power, an APU unit in the tail provides the additional and backup power for the stabilators should PC system PSI to the stabilator actuators fall below 1000.
+It drives the second actuator on the flight control surfaces, acting as both a power assist and backup.

+One exclusion to this is the stabilator - one actuator is powered through PC-1 and the second one by PC-2.
+Additionally on aircraft after *TO 1F-4-903*, an Stabilator Auxiliary Power Unit (APU) is installed to provide backup hydraulic pressure for longitudinal control.
+An electrically driven hydraulic pump pressurizes the APU system to 1700 ±100 psi.
+The APU supplies pressure to the PC-1 side of the stabilator if PC-1 pressure drops below 1000 psi.

+> 💡 The PC-1, PC-2, and utility hydraulic systems
+> are independent of each other; therefore, each
+> aileron and spoiler has two independent sources
+> of hydraulic pressure and one system functions as
+> a backup for the other.

 ![manual_hydraulics_diagram](../img/manual_hydraulics_diagram.jpg)